AmMoPy/Vendor_Master_File_Automated_Test_Procedures/README.md

 - Identifying vendor records manipulation on weekend and/or at abnormal working hours.
 - Identifying POs issued to inactive vendors.
 - Identifying gaps in vendor ID and PO numbers.
-- Identifying similarities across all vendor data ---> similarity across all vendor data (phone, address, tin, etc..) of highest possible name matches (above 60%).
+- Identifying similarities across all vendor data ---> similarity across all vendor data (phone, address, tin, etc..) for highest possible name matches only (above 60%).
-- Identifying similarities across all active employees vs. vendor data ---> same as above but for all active employees and vendor data (phone, address, tin, etc...).
+- Identifying similarities across all active employees vs. vendor data ---> same procedures as above applied to active employees and vendor data (phone, address, tin, etc...).
-- Identifying similarities across all terminated employees vs. vendor data ---> same as above but for all terminated employees and vendor data (phone, address, tin, etc...).
+- Identifying similarities across all terminated employees vs. vendor data ---> same procedures as above applied to terminated employees and vendor data (phone, address, tin, etc...).
 - Identifying POs issued to terminated employees ---> only exact name matches are only considered
 - Summarizing missing vendor details.
 - Summarizing details of POs issued to inactive vendors.